[HISTORY: Adopted by the Town Board of the Town of Clarkstown 8-11-2015 by L.L. No. 5-2015. Amendments noted where applicable.]

 Ground-mounted and freestanding solar collectors.
 Ground-mounted and freestanding solar collectors are allowed in all zoning districts of the Town of Clarkstown, provided that they meet all applicable setback requirements for the zoning district in which it is located and, when oriented at maximum tilt, the height does not exceed 20 feet for nonresidential installations or 10 feet for residential installations.
 Permits for ground-mounted and freestanding solar collectors shall be issued as follows:

-Residential installations less than 12 kw and 1/4 acre land disturbance are issued pursuant to Building Department and Department of Environmental Control review and approval.
+Residential installations less than 12 kw and 1/4 acre land disturbance are issued pursuant to Building Department and Department of Engineering and Facilities Management review and approval.

-Residential installations greater than 12 kw total cumulative capacity or 1/4 acre land disturbance are issued pursuant to Planning Board, Architectural Historic Review Board, Building Department and Department of Environmental Control review and approval.
+Residential installations greater than 12 kw total cumulative capacity or 1/4 acre land disturbance are issued pursuant to Planning Board, Architectural Historic Review Board, Building Department and Department of Engineering and Facilities Management review and approval.

-Nonresidential installations less than 25 kw are issued pursuant to Building Department and Department of Environmental Control review and approval.
+Nonresidential installations less than 25 kw are issued pursuant to Building Department and Department of Engineering and Facilities Management review and approval.

-Nonresidential installations greater than 25 kw total cumulative capacity and greater than 1/4 acre land disturbance are issued pursuant to Planning Board, Architectural Historic Review Board, Building Department and Department of Environmental Control review and approval.
+Nonresidential installations greater than 25 kw total cumulative capacity and greater than 1/4 acre land disturbance are issued pursuant to Planning Board, Architectural Historic Review Board, Building Department and Department of Engineering and Facilities Management review and approval.

 Solar-thermal systems.
 Solar-thermal systems are permitted in all zoning districts, subject to the issuance of a building permit.